Vietnam.vn - Nền tảng quảng bá Việt Nam

 1.webp

-The earthquake killed at least 10 people and left more than 100 missing at three construction sites in Bangkok's Din Daeng, Bang Sue and Chatuchak districts.
+The earthquake killed at least 10 people and left more than 100 missing at three construction sites in Bangkok's Din Daeng, Bang Sue, and Chatuchak districts.

 2.webp

-Chaotic scenes in Bangkok after the earthquake (Video: X).
+Scenes of chaos in Bangkok after the earthquake (Video: X).

 The moment a 30-story building under construction in Bangkok collapsed (Video: X).